 Orca are under threat, both in the wild, from fishing nets and pollution, and in captivity from exploitation by the ‘entertainment’ industry.
 We are opposed to the keeping of orca in captivity and work with like-minded organisations to raise awareness about the plight of orca in captivity.

 Help care for a wild animal and you'll receive an exclusive adoption pack containing a soft toy, animal story, species fact sheet, certificate and glossy photo.
 Plus, you'll also receive our Adopt magazine twice a year with updates on all our wildlife adoptions – perfect for animal lovers.

 Funds from your adoption will help support our work with Orcalab, monitoring wild populations and campaigning to release those in captivity.
 Throughout the world countless orca, as well as dolphins and whales, are exploited in marine parks and ‘swim with’ tourist attractions.
-You can help protect wild orca by adoption Springer below.
+You can help protect wild orca by adopting Springer below.